batichico/samuelegoitz/README.md

 ### Hi there 👋, my name is Samuel
+### I'm a Junior Python Developer, founder of [@boterostg](https://github.com/boterostg) community.
+I like develop bots for Telegram, learn new technologies and help people with coding.
 #### Here you can check the languages that I used in my repos 🡻
 <img src="https://gitlang.mrmarble.dev/batichico?format=svg">

 ![Here you can check the languages that I used in my repos 🡻](https://www.bytelion.com/wp-content/uploads/2015/12/python-banner.png)

- Hi, I'm a Junior Python Developer, founder of [@boterostg](https://github.com/boterostg) community.
-I like develop bots for Telegram, learn new technologies and help people with coding.

 Skills: PYTHON / UNIT TESTS/ JS / HTML / CSS / PostgreSQL